 Borrowing from Prosper.com is often less expensive than using credit cards.
 This makes it a good option for consolidating high-interest rate debt.
 That said, a credit card promotion might beat Prosper.com, at least for a year or so, so it’s always worth comparing rates.

 To borrow money from Prosper.com, you’ll pay an interest rate just like with any other loan, and you’ll pay an origination fee, called the “closing fee.”
 Interest rates and fees are based on your credit score.
 The better your credit, the less you’ll pay, and Prosper has a minimum credit score requirement of 640.

-Interest rates: The annual percentage rate (APR) on Prosper.com loans ranges from a 5.99 percent APR to 35.99 percent APR.
+The annual percentage rate (APR) on Prosper.com loans ranges from a 5.99 percent to 35.99 percent.
 This rate includes fees, but the bulk of that cost is your interest expense.
 Generally, the interest rate is still lower than what you’d pay on credit cards.

 Some borrowers find that they have better luck getting approved by an online lender than they do with traditional lenders.
 Especially when it comes to big banks, getting a loan can be difficult if you have less-than-perfect credit.
 However, you still need to meet certain criteria at Prosper.com.

-Credit score: Prosper checks your credit at Experian, and you need a score of at least 640.
+Prosper checks your credit at Experian.
 The higher your score, the less you’ll pay for your loan.
-Prosper.com has stated that borrowers with good credit are preferred, and the average credit score for approved borrowers is just over 700.
+Prosper.com has stated that borrowers with good credit are preferred, and the average credit score for approved borrowers is just higher than 700.